-The Plan will set strategic direction and identify activities to enable sustainable irrigation in the North East catchment area.
+The North East Sustainable Irrigation Plan sets the strategic direction and identifies activities to ensure sustainable irrigation in the region now and into the future.

 Prosperous and sustainable irrigation that actively minimises environmental and other impacts in North East Victoria

 The long-term outcomes from implementing the Plan in 5-10 years’ time are: